Design overview

 1.2.
 Status bar

-The status bar (also known as a taskbar) displays the name of the current dashboard or view, and lets you rename it as well.
+The status bar (also known as a taskbar) displays the name of the current dashboard or view, and lets you rename it as well with a double-click.
 Hover over or long-tap the name to see its location, including its project and any subfolders.

 Next to the name is a message area that informs you whenever your editing has been auto-saved.
 Further to the right, you'll find a set of controls for adjusting the zoom level and snap-to-grid options for the canvas.